 An example is if you were playing in a soccer game, the coach pulls you out and yells at you about how you are playing; a core belief like “I am not good enough” or “do not measure up to others” may form.
-At the same time, an associated emotion forms, a core value develops and both attaches to the core belief.
+At the same time, an associated emotion forms, a core value develops, and both attaches to the core belief.
 Over time that core belief, associated emotion, and value embed itself into your subconscious mind.
 Now flash forward to your present life.
-You are at work and your boss offers you an unexpected promotion or, your spouse yells at you for what you are not doing around the house, you become triggered and then a core belief like “I am not good enough” surfaces into your head.
+You are at work, and your boss offers you an unexpected promotion or, your spouse yells at you for what you are not doing around the house, you become triggered and then a core belief like “I am not good enough” surfaces into your head.
 The result is that you turn down the promotion because you think you will fail at the job or you feel ashamed for not measuring up.
 In another way, you engage in a verbal conflict with your spouse and walk away from with negative and judgmental thoughts about yourself which then starts to loop over and over in your mind.
-Constantly allowing this distorted thinking or responding to negative thoughts all the time can become a habitual pattern, lower your self-esteem, rob you of confidence, create a feeling of depression and cause you to fail in life.
+Continually allowing this distorted thinking or responding to negative thoughts all the time can become a habitual pattern, lower your self-esteem, rob you of confidence, create a feeling of depression and cause you to fail in life.
 A thought addiction can be a precursor to becoming addicted to a substance, emotion or behavior or forming a co-addiction.

-Researchers have found that if you attempt to stop an addiction at thoughts you will be unsuccessful.
+Researchers have found that if you attempt to stop an addiction at thoughts, you will be unsuccessful.

 The same is true about an addiction.
 You can attempt to stop or control an addiction with your willpower of thinking it is very likely that you will relapse.
-So if you want to stop or remove an addiction you have to change the root or negative core belief that caused you to seek a something to stop your bad memories fears, insecurities or painful false emotions.
+So if you want to stop or remove an addiction, you have to change the root or the contrary negative core belief that caused you to seek a something to stop your bad memories fears, insecurities or painful false emotions.

-So if you want to be successful in addiction recovery, one - you need to recognize and understand the need and insecure thoughts that drove you to start in the first place.
+So if you want to be successful in addiction recovery, one - you need to recognize and understand the need and anxious thoughts that drove you to start in the first place.
 Two - then you need to dig deeper and find the core belief that is the root of your addiction.
-Three - change the core belief and it will change how you think and react to life situations.
+Three - change the core belief, and it will change how you think and react to life situations.

 Visit my website and click here to download free eBook.